embeddedgo/embeddedgo.github.io/_posts/2020-05-31-bare_metal_programming_risc-v_in_go.md

 For a couple of weeks I've worked on adding support for bare metal RISC-V programming to Go.
 As the noos/riscv64 port reached the usable level I've decided to write something about it.

-Until now, the [Embeddeg Go](https://github.com/embeddedgo) have supported only ARM microcontrollers.
+Until now, the [Embedded Go](https://github.com/embeddedgo) have supported only ARM microcontrollers.
 I wanted to add another architecture as soon as possible to revise the design choices.
 From very beggining I've considered to add support for the very popular WiFi capable [ESP32](https://www.espressif.com/en/products/socs/esp32/overview) microcontroller and even finished studying the Xtensa LX6 ISA but in the meantime two things happened:

 - the support for linux/riscv64 [landed in Go compiler](https://golang.org/doc/go1.14#riscv),